Survata/survata-ios-public-sdk/README.md

     ```
     > carthage update
     ```
-NOTE: if it is fetching an outdated commit, remove line mentioning Survata in Cartfile.resolved file, the 'survata-ios-public-sdk' folder in Carthage/Checkouts, and the Survata.framework/.dSYM in Carthage/Build/iOS
+NOTE: if it is fetching an outdated commit, remove line mentioning Survata in Cartfile.resolved file, the 'survata-ios-public-sdk' folder in Carthage/Checkouts, and the Survata.framework/.dSYM in Carthage/Build/iOS.
+After that, run carthage update again.

 3. Follow [these steps](https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos) in Xcode